sarsanaee/Simulation-Course-Projects/ableAndBakerProblem/README.md

-Here is a complete Visual Studio project and you can easily import it to Visual Studio alternatively if you want to see just final result you have run application exe file from bin/Debug.
+Here is a complete Visual Studio project and you can easily import it to Visual Studio alternatively if you want to see just final result you have to run application exe file from bin/Debug.